Nekroze/dab/CONTRIBUTING.md

  $ ./scripts/build.sh
 ```

-However if you are executing the [dab script](./dab) and your current working directory is the `dab` git repository then a volume mount will be configured to expedite affecting any changes.
+However if you are executing the [dab script](./dab) and your current working directory is the `dab` git repository then a volume mount will be configured to expedite affecting any changes without a build.

 ## Running the regression test suite